scipy-conference/scipy_proceedings/papers/kapil_arya/dmtcp.rst

     intervals.
 Separate computer nodes are used to check each interval in interpreted mode between checkpoints.

-2. FReD[2] --- a Fast Reversible Debugger that works closely with the Python pdb debugger, as well as other Python debuggers.
+2. FReD --- a Fast Reversible Debugger that works closely with the Python pdb debugger, as well as other Python debuggers.

 3. Reverse Expression Watchpoint --- A bug occurred in the past.